jooqw/jungsde/README.md

-# UJLSDE
+# Jungsde
-This is a tool for modifying Um Jammer Lammy's subtitles.
+This is a tool for modifying Jung Rhythm subtitles.

-## Compatibility
-This tool currently only works for retail USA copies of Um Jammer Lammy
+thanks to zungle/dhterech for the original UjlSDE